 Selling honey products through marketing firms utilizes their brand presence in the market while giving you an avenue to move large volumes.
 It is more suitable for beekeepers with large colony beekeeping operations to sell through firms than individually.
-A marketing budget detailed in a marketing plan, shows sources of marketing resources and how they will be spent.
+A marketing budget detailed in a marketing plan shows sources of marketing resources and how they will be spent.
 It should feature in your commercial beekeeping business plan.

 Benefits of a Commercial Beekeeping Business Marketing Plan

 A marketing plan for a commercial honeybee business sets goals and outlines how best to achieve them.
 Beekeepers with clear and efficient marketing plans enter new markets, maintain the market and increase market share over time.
 They also guide the development of new honey business products to meet customer needs.
-With a solid marketing plan, you are able to raise your competitiveness in the honey business.
+With a solid marketing plan, you are able to raise your competitiveness in the business.

-How you package your beehive products matters in honey business.
-Well packaged honey and other beehive products attract customers and help them relate the product with value.
+How you package your beehive products matters in your honey business.
+Well-packaged honey and other beehive products attract customers and help them relate the product with value.
 Packaging for honey should be food-safe.
 You may have varying sizes of packaging to suit the different quantity needs of your customers.
 Clear packaging in a honey business allows customers to see the contents of the package and builds trust with your brand.